COVID-19: what you need to know about coronavirus and pregnancy

 - People with with interstitial lung disease, bronchiectasis and pulmonary hypertension.

 - Anyone else identified by their GP or hospital team as being at very high risk (you may receive a letter slightly later - if in doubt, please stay at home for the next week at least).

 What should I be doing?

-- Stay at home for at least the next 12 weeks.
+- Stay at home for at least 12 weeks from mid March.

 - You should not leave the house for shopping or leisure, including going for a walk.

 - Wash your hands regularly for at least 20 seconds.